 * The production order envisioned three versions of the Rafale:

-M01 took a trip to the US in the summer of 1992 to perform initial carrier catapult trials at a land-based facility at US Naval Air Station Lakehurst in New Jersey, Europe having no comparable facility.
+M01 took a trip to the US in the summer of 1992 to perform initial carrier catapult trials, using a land-based facility at US Naval Air Station Lakehurst in New Jersey, Europe having no comparable facility.
 M01 performed its first true carrier landing, on the FOCH, in April 1993.BACK_TO_TOP

 * The Rafale C defines a baseline configuration for the Rafale family.
 The remarks below apply to the Rafale C, and are followed by descriptions of the other variants and their differences from the Rafale C.